hirasso/festival-perspectives-events/README.md

 composer require hirasso/festival-perspectives-events
 ```

-Then, in your theme's `functions.php` or wherever you boot your site:
+Then, in your theme's `functions.php`:

 ```php
 /** require the composer autoloader */